 Nicolò Dubini, counselor

-She was vice president of the Società del Quartetto di Milano, vicepresident of the Foundation for the Cultural and Artistic Activities and Properties of the Church, as well as director of development and communications in Italy of the Georg Solti Academy of Bel Canto (a masterclass in collaboration with the Giorgio Cini Foundation in Venice), a member of the Board of Directors of the Music School Foundation of Fiesole and president of the Association of Friends.
+She was vice president of the Foundation for the Cultural and Artistic Activities and Properties of the Church, as well as director of development and communications in Italy of the Georg Solti Academy of Bel Canto (a masterclass in collaboration with the Giorgio Cini Foundation in Venice).
+She has also been a member of the Board of Directors of the Music School Foundation of Fiesole, president of the Association of Friends and counselor of Fondazione Giulio e Giovanna Sacchetti.
 For the Mission Laique Francaise she was a liaison and director of research in the headquarters of the new French school in Florence, for the development of a new educational approach with a focus on music.

 In 2006 Camilla Torna founded the graphic design studio ICASTIC, which specializes in visualizations.
 She is director of the MFA program in Communication Design at SACI College of Art and Design in Florence.
 Creator and curator of the Visualizing Time project, an online collection of images on the perception of the passing of time, which was featured in the interdisciplinary conference “Archetime” in New York and the book Infinite Instances curated by Olga Ast.